MinaProtocol/mina/rfcs/0019-storing-client-data.md

   transactionStatus(
     paymentId: ID!
   ): TransactionStatus!
+}

+type mutation {
   # Add receipts of payments that a client has missed.
 Return true if the receipts connect to a payment
   addPaymentReceipt(input: AddPaymentReceiptInput!): Bool!
+}

+union FollowUpdate = BlockUpdate | TransactionUpdate

 type subscription {

-    # get block confirmation updates for a certain public key
-    blockConfirmation(publicKey: PublicKey!): BlockConfirmation!

-    # Subscribe to payments for which this key is the sender or receiver
-    newPaymentUpdate(filterBySenderOrReceiver: PublicKey!): PaymentUpdate!
+  # Subscribe to the blocks that a user was involved and the transactions they sent
+  followUser(publicKey :PublicKey!): [FollowUpdate!]!
 }
 ```